 - advise you on your legal options and help you navigate the Canadian justice system,

-- facilitate your release on bail and demonstrate to the judge why you should be released the less restrictive conditions,
+- facilitate your release on bail and demonstrate to the judge why you should be released on the less restrictive conditions,

 - obtain all evidence the Crown has against you, whether they plan to use it during the trial or not,